HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Func/AddInMain.md

 Domino Server add-in tasks.

-When a IBM Domino Server add-in task is loaded, several functions that were built into the executable, are invoked by the bootstrap code.
+When a IBM Domino Server add-in task is loaded, several functions that were built into the executable are invoked by the bootstrap code.
 These functions take care of network and server task initialization.
 When those steps are completed, main() calls your AddInMain() and passes to it the module handle of the add-in task and any command line arguments.